TyeMcQueen/tools-gcp/doc/gcp2prom/README.md

 just follows that schedule).

 You can use rate() and increase() and similar Prometheus functions on this metric and get 100% accurate answers.
-Now, current implementations of Prometheus mostly ignore the accurate timestamps that gcp2prom exposes for these metrics so the Counter metric appears to not change every other time it is sampled so if you use too short of an interval in your call to rate(), then
+Now, even recent implementations of Prometheus mostly ignore the accurate timestamps that gcp2prom exposes for these metrics so the Counter metric appears to not change every other time it is sampled so if you use too short of an interval in your call to rate(), then